ND School for the Deaf/Resource Center (brochure)

 Below are the inserts referenced in the NDSD/RC brochure

-The North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing (NDSD/RCDHH) was established in 1890 by the North Dakota Constitution and located in Devils Lake is under the direction, control, and management of the Department of Public Instruction NDSD/RCDHH has been proudly serving the citizens of North Dakota with programs and services since its establishment by the North Dakota Legislature in 1890 and continues to be an important part of the continuum of services of North Dakota's excellent education system.
+The North Dakota School for the Deaf/Resource Center (NDSD/RC) was established in 1890 by the North Dakota Constitution and located in Devils Lake is under the direction, control, and management of the Department of Public Instruction NDSD/RC has been proudly serving the citizens of North Dakota with programs and services since its establishment by the North Dakota Legislature in 1890 and continues to be an important part of the continuum of services of North Dakota's excellent education system.

-The North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing is a school using specialized methods of instruction for hearing impaired youth.
+The North Dakota School for the Deaf/Resource Center is a school using specialized methods of instruction for hearing impaired youth.
 The school provides a comprehensive academic program for preschool through grade 8 covering a broad range.
 In order to educate hearing-impaired students in accordance with Individualized Education Plans, they may participate in mainstream programs with their hearing peers for part of the day in the Devils Lake Public Schools including academic and vocational classes.

-High school students (Grades 9-12) are enrolled at Devils Lake High School and receive support services from NDSD/RCDHH as per their IEP.
-NDSD/RCDHH offers sign language instruction to Devils Lake High School students.
-Students from NDSD/RCDHH may participate in community activities and in co-op athletic programs with the public schools.
+High school students (Grades 9-12) are enrolled at Devils Lake High School and receive support services from NDSD/RC as per their IEP.
+NDSD/RC offers sign language instruction to Devils Lake High School students.
+Students from NDSD/RC may participate in community activities and in co-op athletic programs with the public schools.

 NDSD/RCDHH has residential programming for students from Sunday evening through Friday afternoon with numerous opportunities for extra-curricular activities social interactions, and development of independent living and community skills.
 Students are transported home each weekend and for school holidays so there is plenty of family interaction.